John Balaban (serial killer)

 Ioan "John" Balaban (13 April 1924 – 26 August 1953) was a Romanian-born serial killer who confessed to murdering five people in France and Australia.
 Balaban moved to Australia in 1951 and settled in Adelaide, South Australia, where he carried out four murders, including those of his wife, her son and mother.
 He was executed for his crimes at Adelaide Gaol in August 1953.

 Biography

 Early life

-Ioan Balaban was born in April 1924 at Nădab, Arad County in western Romania.
-According to Balaban’s later unsworn statement, his parents separated because of his father’s cruelty; his father "used to drink excessively, and he hanged himself".
+Ioan Balaban was born in April 1924 at Nădab, Arad County, in western Romania.
+According to Balaban's later unsworn statement, his parents separated because of his father's cruelty; his father "used to drink excessively" and died of suicide by hanging.

 In 1944, Balaban began to read books on philosophy and "came to the conclusion there was no God".
 Despite his atheism, Balaban claimed God appeared to him on one occasion and told him to "do anything your conscience dictates and you will be happy".
 In May 1946, "after a fight with some Communists", he was detained in a mental hospital at Cluj for three weeks.
 During this period of his life, Balaban obtained a degree in physics and metallurgy.
 He joined the Romanian army for nine months, but "escaped to France" in October 1947 during the time when the Soviets were consolidating their occupation of Romania.